-The Works/Grace ConnectionThere are basically two major schools of thought on the 'Rewards in Heaven for works' issue.
-One is the growing belief that, "varying degrees of rewards are going to be handed out in heaven for good works, according to our obedience as Christians on earth."
-The other school of thought is that the only reward which believers will receive is the inheritance of eternal Life, which is Salvation.
+The Works/Grace ConnectionThere are basically two major schools of thought on the 'Do Christians receive rewards in Heaven for their works on earth' issue.
+One is the growing belief that, "varying degrees of rewards are going to be handed out for good works, according to our obedience as Christians on earth."
+The other school of thought is that 'the only reward that believers will receive is the inheritance of eternal life.'

-There are many different flavors of the 'rewards for works' belief, but basically they usually all agree that first there will be a judgment of faith for believers, and then a judgment of works which is for both believers and unbelievers.
-Some distinguish these two as, 'the white throne judgment,' and 'the (bema) seat judgment.'
-It is at this judgment of works that they allege believers shall receive rewards or crowns for their deeds on earth.
-There are no real scriptures which they point to which explicitly declare these things, but they insist that the scriptures 'implies' them.
-That being said, the proponents of these works doctrines seem totally oblivious to pertinent scriptures and established truths which are incompatible with such ideas.
-Truths such as, 'there is one judgment where all must stand before God.'
+It is true that there are many different flavors of the 'rewards for works' theory, but basically they usually all agree that first there will be a judgment of faith for believers, and then a judgment of works for both believers and unbelievers.
+Some distinguish between these two as, "the white throne judgment," and "the (bema) seat judgment."
+It is at this judgment of works that they allege believers shall receive rewards or crowns for their good deeds on earth.
+There are no real scriptures that they point to that explicitly declares these things, but they insist that the scripture 'implies' them.
+That being said, the proponents of these works doctrines seem totally oblivious to pertinent scriptures and established truths, which are incompatible with such ideas.
+Truths such as, "there is one judgment where all must stand before God."
 These appear to be ignored as they instead concentrate on obscure isolated passages, and claim that these imply two separate judgments.
-Nevertheless, once examined, these doctrines both are contrary to the doctrines of Grace, and to justification by faith.
-Because Works and Grace are intimately and inextricably tied together.
+Nevertheless, once examined, these doctrines are contradictory both to the doctrines of Grace, and to our justification by faith.
+Because our works and grace are intimately and inextricably tied together in Christ.

-The reasons that these type doctrines are so popular in our day varies, but one is unquestionably that many ministers not schooled in the true understanding of the doctrines of grace fear that the teaching of Salvation and works all being by faith of Christ and God's Sovereign 'Grace Alone,' will give men excuse to be disobedience to God's Word.
+The reason that these reward doctrines are so popular in our day varies, but one is unquestionably that many ministers are not properly schooled in the true understanding of the doctrines of grace.
+This leads them to fear that the teaching of our works all emanating from the faith of Christ and God's Sovereign 'Grace Alone,' will give men excuse to be disobedience to God's word.
 The idea being, if Christians know their destination is secure, they will not worry about being faithful.
 Of course, nothing could be further from the truth in true Christianity.
-Such reasoning by a Christian would show him unchristian, not be typical of true Christianity.
+Such reasoning by a Christian would show him decidedly unchristian, and is in no way typical of true Christianity.

 - "What shall we say then?
 Shall we continue in sin, that grace may abound?